ravitejamanchala/transformer-visualization-app/README.md

 - `npm run lint`: Lints the codebase using ESLint.
 - `npm run preview`: Previews the production build using Vite.

-## State Management

-State management is handled by **Redux Toolkit** (`@reduxjs/toolkit`), which ensures efficient state handling across the app.
-The key state data includes transformer assets and voltage readings.

 ## Data Visualization